"HOW TO GUIDE"

 What Happens to My Boat Reservation?

 Can I Just Stop in at the Marina?
-If the Tee’s are open, you can temporarily tie up, you should check the M&B website and/or you should call the M & B representative.
-If no one has reserved the spot, you can stay for a few hours.
-If you wish to stay overnight, you must make a reservation via marina.com.
+If the Tee’s are open, you can temporarily tie up to load/unload passengers without a reservation, as long as the Captain remains aboard to make way for a member who has a reservation.
+A same arrival/departure day “day trip” free reservation may be processed in as little as 15 minutes, but there is no guarantee for that level of speediness.
 In any event, do not tie up, and leave the Club without checking with the M & B representative.
-The new automated system should allow quick and easy access to see what is available and what is not.
+The new automated system should allow quick and easy access to see what is available and what is not, allowing M&B to send you to a T-end, available slip, or the Work dock based on other reservations and availability.

 What Are the Line Requirements to Secure a Boat in the Marina?
 M & B Rules require all boats moored in club waters must be moored with the appropriate size, load and length for their size boat, half-inch lines being the minimum for use by all boats.
 Visiting boat owners are responsible for using their own lines.
 As a courtesy to slip holders, any lines found in a slip are not to be used or tampered with so that when the assigned slip holder re-occupies the slip they do not have to adjust the lines.